A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 The anchor for the Mural Walk is the Whaling Wall, by the prolific whale muralist Robert Wyland and found at 23 Eugene O’Neill Drive.

-In the first decades of the 19th century this city was one of the three busiest whaling ports in the world, and second only to New Bedford in America.
+In the first decades of the 19th century this city was one of the three busiest whaling ports in the world.
+At that time it was second only to New Bedford in America, of Melville fame.

-The primary species hunted was the sperm whale, and this was the species chosen by Wyland for his monumental painting, more than 50 metres long and 12 metres high.
+The primary species hunted was the sperm whale.
+This was the species chosen by Wyland for his monumental painting, more than 160 feet long and 40 feet high.

 14. Connecticut College Arboretum

-Set in 750 acres, the Connecticut College Arboretum was first planted in 1931 includes the verdant campus itself, growing 223 taxa of trees and shrubs, among them Chinese witch hazel and a Japanese pagoda tree.
+Set in 750 acres, the Connecticut College Arboretum was first planted in 1931, and comprises the verdant campus.
+Growing here are 223 taxa of trees and shrubs, including Chinese witch hazel and a Japanese pagoda tree.

-Elsewhere there are beautiful managed landscapes to explore, like the Caroline Black Garden, growing mature trees, shrubs and grasses from across the globe, with 187 woody taxa like sourwood, Japanese stewartia, weeping cherry and many more.
+Elsewhere there are beautiful managed landscapes to explore.
+I was smitten with the Caroline Black Garden, growing mature trees, shrubs and grasses from across the globe.
+Among them are some 190 woody taxa, like sourwood, Japanese stewartia, weeping cherry and many more.

-The 280 square-metre greenhouse holds tropical and desert plants, while you can get to know the species local to this region in the Native Plant Collection, across 20 acres holding 288 taxa found in North America and the New London area specifically.
+The 3,000-square-foot greenhouse holds tropical and desert plants, while you can get to know the species local to this region in the Native Plant Collection.
+This is set across 20 acres holding 288 taxa found in North America and the New London area specifically.

 Within this space are enchanting individual gardens for mountain laurel, azaleas, conifers and regional wildflowers.